Absorbing boundary conditions for the Helmholtz equation using Gauss-Legendre quadrature reduced integrations: The Helmholtz equation

-only leaving the outgoing/decaying wave.
-This ratio in \eqref{E:helmholtz_reflection} is called the \emph{reflection coefficient}, and is an important measure of the accuracy of absorbing boundary conditions (ABCs).
-The outgoing/decaying wave solution also satisfies:
+This ratio of $c_-$ to $c_+$ is called the \emph{reflection coefficient}, and is an important measure of the accuracy of absorbing boundary conditions (ABCs).
+On the other hand, the pure outgoing/decaying wave solution would also satisfy:

 which is known as the \emph{Sommerfeld radiation condition} (at $x=0$).
 The extent to which a given ABC approximates \eqref{E:helmholtz_sommerfeld} gives another important measure of the accuracy of that condition.